 White Mountaineering has always been at the forefront when it comes to working with innovative garments from Gore or Schoeller but still keeps it simple and light aesthetic.
 Yosuke Aizawa is the designer behind White Mountaineering and launched his brand in late 2006 with its first autumn/winter collection.
 Since then the mantra is still the same:

 „One, design.
 Two, utility.
 Three, technology.
-The imagination to fuse these elements.
+The imagination fuses these elements.
 The attitude of not submitting to sales or market needs.“

 Apart from their mainline Yosuke Aizawa also create a basic line called Wardrobe which contains some plain essentials like white shirts or a grey hoodie.
 I bet the quality of these is decent enough as well but Japanese brands tend to cost a fortune outside of Japan.
 And are not cheap in their home country as well.

 A friend of mine is a big fan of Moncler and I love some of their jackets and hoodies but the price is a bit too much for me to bear.
 And they are not producing in France anymore.
 Moncler is expensive in Europe but the prices are ridiculous in Japan.
 But people are buying it and the French brand quickly became a well-known status symbol.
 They mix the collection up once in a while inviting guest designers from other popular brands.
 Visvim had the honor to make a small capsule collection called Moncler V and Yosuke Aizawa was invited in 2013 to design Moncler W.

 Apart from the price: All these special Moncler collections usually look amazing and still sell for near retail on yahoo auctions.
 I’m always

 For the Pitti Uomo Special discovery #3 back in 2014 they made a short video capturing parts of the preparation for the show.
 There is even some footage of the designer Yosuke Aizawa himself.
 The video is very well made and the collection was outstanding.